Descendants (franchise): The Planning of the Royal Wedding (2020)

 On November 6, 2020, an animated short prequel of the Descendants: The Royal Wedding television special was released on Disney Channel's YouTube channel.
 The series follows Mal and Evie as they prepare for the royal wedding with Dove Cameron and Sofia Carson reprising their roles.

 Chibi Tiny Tales (2024)

 In July 2024, the first Descendants films were featured in the Chibi Tiny Tales short series on Disney Channel's YouTube channel.

+Locker Diaries: Descendants (2026)

+On July 25, 2026 Locker Diaries: Descendants was released, a series of shorts featuring the characters from Descendants: Wicked Wonderland in Auradon Prep in scenes shown through their lockers.

 Short films

 Under the Sea: A Descendants Short Story (2018)

 A short film, Under The Sea: A Descendants Short Story was released on September 28, 2018.
 The story revolves around Mal (Dove Cameron), who discovers a glowing orb in a forest.
 She then meets Dizzy (Anna Cathcart), who is wearing a necklace that is possessed by Uma (China Anne McClain).

 Audrey's Royal Return: A Descendants Short Story (2019)

 A second short film, Audrey's Royal Return: A Descendants Short Story, was released on July 5, 2019.
 It centers on Audrey (Sarah Jeffery), who stops by her salon for a makeover in preparation for her comeback at Auradon after her absence the previous year, summarising the events of the first two films from her point of view while also explaining her absence in the second film.